 Physiotherapists trained in Pelvic Floor Physiotherapy can help assess tissue laxity and muscle strength and provide appropriate management options from pelvic floor muscle training and relaxation training to address the pressure system from above or below.
 Pessaries management or provide appropriate referrals to address the dysfunction.

 Physiotherapy-based treatment for POP is identified in research and has focused on prevention, early diagnosis, and treatments.

 Pelvic floor physiotherapy with exercise prescription and monitoring is useful in treating and preventing functional disorders of the pelvic floor.

-In Conclusion education and awareness is vital among women and professionals in taking conservative approaches for pelvic organ prolapse as a first line of management and preventative measure, with a multi-professional team approach in treatment decision making.
+In Conclusion, education and awareness are vital among women and professionals in taking conservative approaches for pelvic organ prolapse as a first line of management and preventative measure, with a multi-professional team approach in treatment decision-making.